Getting Started with Dropdown List Component

 Overview

-To get start quickly with Blazor DropDownList component, you can check on this video or GitHub sample.
+To get started quickly with the Blazor DropDownList component, review this GitHub sample.

 Prerequisites